 There is no shelf life to ATS FXP™ duct.
 However, it is necessary to store it properly indoors.
 Duct should not be stored outside.
 It is important to keep the duct clean and dry.
 Careless handling at job sites can compromise the usefulness of the duct.
 Duct should not be stacked in a pile—it is recommended, whenever possible, to store duct on its end.
 If stacking is necessary, it is recommended that the end plates that kept the duct ends in shape during shipment be left in.
 This will help to resist the weight of duct resting on top.

 As of 2015, ATS offers ATS Slip Saddle Taps™.
 This tap has an internal flange that provides a 100% seal.
 See part types 43 & 46 in the ATS Mechanical Drawing Guide, pages 74-75.

 Yes.
-ATS’ standard warranty is two (2) years, provided the duct is installed in accordance with manufacturers recommendations.
+ATS’ standard warranty is two (2) years (the warranty on resins sold to licensees is one year), provided the duct is installed in accordance with manufacturers recommendations.
 Annual inspection service is offered at no cost, the purpose of which is to monitor and maintain the duct system performance.
 ATS will consider extended warranties when owners have their ducts audited yearly.

 NFPA 318-15 STANDARD for the PROTECTION of CLEANROOMS states the following:

 9.3.4 Exhaust ducts penetrating fire resistance–rated construction shall be contained in an enclosure of equivalent fire-resistive construction.
 Fire resistance construction and enclosures with equivalent fire-resistive construction shall extend 1.8m (6 ft) or a distance equivalent to two times the duct diameter, whichever is greater, on either side of the rated construction.

 Section 9.3.5: “Fire dampers shall not be installed in exhaust ducts.”